pingcap/style-guide/docs/rust/modules.md

 * Self-consistency.
 * Make it clear at the use-site where a name is defined.
 * Don't encourage boilerplate prefixes for enum variants.
-* Make names and imports easy to trace manually.
+* Make names and imports easy to trace without tooling.

 ## Crates